-Linkage Number Source Pathway Receptor Consequence of Risk Being Realised Probability of Risk Being Realised Risk Classification Comments 1 Free-phase LAB and blended mineral oil from the cable leak Migration along the cable trench through the permeable infill materials 1a) Groundwater and/or 1b) Surface water: direct contact or adjacent to the trench, likely to act as a LNAPL Medium 1a) Low Likelihood 1b) Unlikely 1a) Groundwater - Moderate / Low Risk 1b) Surface water - Low Risk 1a) Groundwater vulnerability is classified as 'Low' in the vicinity of the Site and, according to nearby borehole logs, the Till thickness is approximately 16 m.
-This is a significant thick cover of relatively impermeable material (i.e. Till) above the bedrock; however, due to the leak duration and volume, this is classified as low likelihood.
-Shallow groundwater, likely perched or associated with the River Liffey/Dublin Harbour, was noted in the Marine Sediment at approximately 7 m bGL.
-Mineral oil is classified as hazardous in groundwater.
-Due to the leak volume and duration, and unknown rate of potential natural degradation that may have occurred since 2003, it is considered a moderate/low risk.
-1b) The nearest surface water receptor is the River Liffey/Dublin Harbour, approximately 200 m north of the Site.
-We note the cable runs east to west at a consistent distance from the river.
-For the fluid to contact the river, it would need to migrate laterally out of the cable trench and through approximately 200 m of Made Ground; however, due to the leak volume and duration, and unknown rate of potential natural degradation that may have occurred in the Made Ground since 2003, it is considered a low risk.
+Linkage Number Source Pathway Receptor Consequence of Risk Being Realised Probability of Risk Being Realised Risk Classification Comments 1 Free-phase LAB from the cable leak Migration along the cable trench through the permeable infill materials 1a) Groundwater and/or 1b) Surface water: direct contact or adjacent to the trench, likely to act as a LNAPL Minor Low likelihood 1a) Groundwater - Very Low Risk 1b) Surface water - Very Low Risk 1a) Groundwater vulnerability is classified as 'Low' in the vicinity of the Site and, according to nearby borehole logs, the Till thickness is approximately 11 m.
+This would imply a significant cover of relatively impermeable material (i.e. Till) above the bedrock.
+Given the above and the low volume of leaked fluid (100 L) groundwater in the bedrock is considered a Very Low Risk.
+Shallow groundwater, likely perched or associated with the River Liffey, was noted in the Made Ground at approximately 3.4 m bGL.
+However, given the low volume of the leak and the fact that LAB is not classified as hazardous in groundwater this is also considered a Very Low Risk.
+1b) The nearest surface water receptor is the River Liffey, approximately 100 m north of the Site.
+Given the cable crosses the river at this point, it is possible that some volume of the leaked cable fluid could migrate north and reach the river.
+However, given the low volume of the leak, the repair of the leak within one month, and that LAB is not classified as toxic, it is considered a Very Low Risk.
+2 Migration along other 2a) Groundwater and/or Minor 2a) Low Likelihood 2a) Groundwater - Very Low Risk 2a) Groundwater vulnerability is classified as 'Low' in the vicinity of the Site and, according to nearby borehole logs, the Till thickness is approximately 11 m.
+This would imply a